 Malala Yousafzai announces her marriage on Twitter

-LONDON (AP) — Nobel Prize laureate and education activist Malala Yousafzai announced her marriage on Twitter on Tuesday.
+LONDON (AP) — Nobel Peace Prize laureate and education activist Malala Yousafzai has announced her marriage.

 The 24-year-old Pakistani human rights campaigner who was shot by the Taliban for daring to want an education posted images on Twitter of her celebration on Tuesday with Asser Malik and her family.